-The pruning or complete removal of trees where necessary along the routes of overhead lines will be undertaken.
+The pruning or complete removal of trees where necessary along the routes of overhead messill be undertaken.
 Where trees are to be removed, the relevant trees will be completely uprooted by means of a monkey winch or other approved methods, and stack them in a position approved by EWSA.
 All holes caused by such uprooting will be filled to leave the site clean and tidy.
 Where the branches of trees are to be pruned, such pruning will be neatly carried out in an effective and workmanlike fashion.

-The removal of trees, except shrubs, with trunks within 5m from the nearest conductor along the routes of all lines will be allowed.
-The pruning of all tree branches, along the routes of all lines, in such a way that no branch will subproject through a vertical plane parallel to and 3m from the nearest conductor, on the understanding that such branches of which the highest points are below 6m above ground level need not be pruned unless it is within 3m from any pole.
+The removal of trees, except shrubs, with trunks within 5m from the nearest conductor along the routes of all routes, in such a way that no branch will subproject through a vertical plane parallel to and 3m from the nearest conductor, on the understanding that such branches of which the highest points are below 6m above ground level need not be pruned unless it is within 3m from any pole.
 An area with a radius of 3m will be treated with weed killer at each pole or leg of structure.